Notice about COVID-19

 - Hand sanitizing – mandatory.
 Sanitizer will be provided at the church entrances.

 - Physical distancing – mandatory.
 Pews will be marked with tape to ensure 2 metre separation.
-People living in the same household need not observe this distance.
-So large families are encouraged to sit together.
+People living in the same household need not observe this distance, so large families are encouraged to sit together.

 We need to keep within the government regulations on the number of people present.
 For Holy Family Parish, this means about 90 people.
 We are using Eventbrite to issue free tickets, which can be reserved at this link: holyfamilytoronto.eventbrite.com.
 65 tickets for Sunday Masses and special Masses will be available first come, first served on Eventbrite.
 Tickets become available at 8:00 a.m. on the preceding Monday.
 The remaining 25 tickets can be booked by phoning Holy Family Church at 416-532-2879.
 If you don’t have a ticket, you can still come and take your chances that someone with a ticket will not shown up, but please be prepared to be turned away by the volunteers at the door.

-Since we anticipate that there will not be a problem with too many people coming to the weekday Masses, parishioners do not need to make a reservation to attend those Masses, but we reserve the right to turn people away should the numbers become too large to permit physical distancing.
+Parishioners do not need to make a reservation to attend those Masses, but we reserve the right to turn people away should the numbers become too large to permit physical distancing.

 For St. Vincent de Paul Parish, we are not taking reservations at present, but will be admitting people on a first come, first served basis.
 The capacity is about 62 people under the current restrictions.

 Confessions will be heard, but not in the confessionals.
 Signs will indicate where these confessions will be heard at each parish and volunteers will be on hand to assist.